isomerpages/pmo-csf/_our-work/futurecraft.md

 This introductory course provides  a “taster” of the various aspects of foresight work in Government, and exposes budding futurists to a range of basic tools.

-*The next session is scheduled on 15 November 2023; please click [here](https://register.csc.gov.sg/registration?courseId=300186&classNum=6) to register (registration closes on 10 November 2023).*
+*The next session is scheduled on 13 November 2024; please click [here](https://register.csc.gov.sg/registration?courseId=300186&classNum=8) to register.*

 #### **FutureCraft 102: SP+ Tools and Facilitation**

 FutureCraft 102 focuses on various tools from our SP+ suite.
 Participants discuss possible trajectories of a given public policy issue with the help of these tools, and also learn how to facilitate conversations using these tools.

-*The next session is scheduled on 17 November 2023; please click [here](https://register.csc.gov.sg/registration?courseId=300187&classNum=6) to register (registration closes on 10 November 2023).*
+*The next session is scheduled on 15 November 2024; please click [here](https://register.csc.gov.sg/registration?courseId=300187&classNum=7) to register.*

 #### **FutureCraft 201: Scenario Planning Workshop**

 FutureCraft 201 is centred on the scenario planning methodology, from defining the focal concern and driving force analysis to constructing scenario frameworks, scenario-writing and translating scenarios to strategies.

-*The registration for the 2023 session has ended; please keep a look out for the next session scheduled in 2024.*
+*The next session is scheduled on 19-20 September 2024; please click [here](https://register.csc.gov.sg/registration?courseId=304756&classNum=4) to register (registration closes on 12 September 2024).*